beta-europe/macedonia.beta-europe.org/_pages/home.md

     alt: "BETA General Assembly 2015"
     excerpt:
     |
-      BETA Macedonia is a young, politically independent and non-profit association founded in 2018 by young Europeans in Delft, Macedonia.
-Today, BETA Macedonia counts already x members from all across Europe.
+      BETA Macedonia is a young, politically independent and non-profit association founded in 2018 by young Europeans in Skopje, Macedonia.
+Today, BETA Macedonia counts a large number of  members from all across Europe.
     url: "/contact/"
     btn_label: "People behind BETA"
     btn_class: "btn--primary"